chariot-giving/agapay/README.md

 ## Service Provider

 A `Service Provider` is a 3rd-party organization that issues verifiable `Addresses` to nonprofit `Organizations`.
-Chariot is the first `Service Provider` to offer `Agapay` addresses to nonprofits.
+Chariot is the first `Service Provider` to offer `Addresses` to nonprofits.
 This doesn't necessarily mean Chariot will be the only `Service Provider` in the network.

 ## Verifiable Credential